 How to make a Gluten Free Vanilla Snack Cake

-- In a small bowl sift together the gluten free multipurpose flour blend, cornstarch, instant vanilla pudding mix, baking powder, and salt and set aside.
+- In a small bowl, whisk together the gluten-free flour, cornstarch, instant vanilla pudding mix, baking powder, and kosher salt.
+Set aside.

-- In the bowl of your stand mixer fitted with the whisk attachment, add the two eggs, powdered sugar, and vanilla extract.
+- In the bowl of a stand mixer fitted with the whisk attachment, combine the eggs, powdered sugar, and vanilla extract.
+Whisk briefly to incorporate the powdered sugar.

-- In the meantime, in a separate bowl, whisk together the oil, milk, and vinegar.
-The mixture may look curdled.
+- In a separate bowl, whisk together the oil, milk, and vinegar (the mixture may look slightly curdled).

 Notes

-Gluten Free Flour: I have tested this recipe with King Arthur Measure for Measure, Bob’s Red Mill 1-1, and my own gluten free flour blend.
-In my test bakes, the vanilla cakes made with Bob’s Red Mill had the lightest crumb.
-I have not tested this recipe with Cup4Cup but it should not be an issue at all.
-If you make this recipe with Cup4Cup please substitute the 25 grams of cornstarch with additional Cup4Cup.
+Gluten Free Flour: I have tested this recipe with King Arthur Measure for Measure, Bob's Red Mill 1-1, and my own gluten free flour blend.
+In my test bakes, the vanilla cakes made with Bob's Red Mill had the lightest crumb while the cake made with King Arthur Measure for Measure actually stayed fresh the longest.
+I have not tested this recipe with my Cup4Cup Copycat Recipe but it should not be an issue at all.
+If you make this recipe with Cup4Cup, please substitute the 25 grams of cornstarch with additional Cup4Cup.
 All those gluten free flour blends are considered multi-purpose blends and do contain xanthan gum.

 Nutrition Information: